 In the process of being completely honest about what’s involved, you need to be sure the potential volunteer is clear on:

-- Available leadership resources, like any binder or planner you’ve put together to make the job easier.
+- Available leadership resources for new leaders, like any binder or planner you’ve put together to make the job easier.

 If at all possible, it’s best to have your current PTO President not involved in anything regarding the nominating or recruiting process except for one limited role.

-There’s the possibility that volunteers may feel intimidated and won’t tell the President how they genuinely feel about taking on a role (maybe they can’t say to to the President?).
+There’s the very real possibility that volunteers may feel intimidated and won’t tell the President how they genuinely feel about taking on a role (maybe they can’t say no to the President?).